tutek1/DTLabs/03_Platformer2D/lab03.md

 `player_controller_2d.gd:75 @ _process_new_collision(): Parameter "found" is null.`

-Looking at the code, the issue might not be so obvious.
-The problem arises if there are **multiple collisions** with the cables in one frame.
+Upon examining the code, the issue may not be immediately apparent.
+The problem arises if there are **multiple collisions** with the cables within a single frame.
 The first collision **resets** the scene, and then the other collisions try to interact with the deleted scene.
 To fix this, we can easily **add** a
 ```GDScript
 return
 ```